-Snow peas are crisp, verdant pods brimming with small peas that are suitable for consumption either raw or after cooking.
-They are an outstanding source of both dietary fiber and vitamin C.
+Snow peas are crunchy, green pods filled with small peas that can be enjoyed raw or cooked.
+They provide a good amount of fiber and vitamin C.

 They are high in non-heme, plant-based iron and can be found at most grocery stores.
 As a low-calorie, nutrient packed vegetable option, they make for great additions to salads, soups and other recipes.